Multiway Junction Conditions: Booklets and Webs

 Further clarification is required, as $\up n 0$ and $\up n 1$ may not be linearly independent at all points of $\Sigma$.
 A plausible scenario could unfold: at specific points within $\Sigma$, $\up V 0$ and $\up V 1$ are smoothly joined, indicating that their normal vectors satisfy the relation $\up n 0+\beta\up n 1 =\bar w$.
 This assumption holds true for points forming the set $\mathcal V$.
 Conversely, at points within the complement $\mathcal W=\Sigma-\mathcal V$, $\up n 0$ and $\up n 1$ demonstrate linear independence.
 To be compatible with this particular situation, we need to amend the condition $\up n 2=\beta_0\up n 0+\beta_1\up n1$ to

 Within the set $\mathcal V$, $\up n2$ is linearly independent of $\up n0,\up n1$, implying that $\beta_2=0$.
 Inside $\mathcal W$, we can set $\beta_0,\beta_1,\beta_2$ all not equal to $0$ to achieve a well-defined joining structure.
 However, a crucial prerequisite is necessary --- $\mathcal W$ must be an open set.
 This is because $\beta_2$ is a continuous function, and $\mathcal V=\beta_2^{-1}\big(\{0\}\big)$ is a closed subset.
 Additionally, the junction condition is a local property and can be determined within an open set, and the continuity at the boundary between $\mathcal W$ and $\mathcal V$ needs to be ensured.
-Fortunately, section \ref{subsec5A} rigorously proves that $\mathcal W$ is an open set.
-Then a natural question arises: what constraints should the functions $\beta_i$ and the vector field $\bar w$ satisfy?
+Fortunately, Sec.~\ref{subsec5A} rigorously proves that $\mathcal W$ is an open set.
+Then some natural questions arise: what constraints should the functions $\beta_i$ and the vector field $\bar w$ satisfy?
 Emulating \eqref{dim2continu}, is the extension of continuity conditions, as in

 necessary?
-We provide a rigorous answer to this question in section \ref{subsec5A}.
-Currently, to explore methods in simpler scenarios, we temporarily assume that the gluing of the three bulks satisfies the above continuity condition, initiating the discussion in section \ref{sec4}.
+We provide rigorous answers to these questions in Sec.~\ref{subsec5A}.
+Currently, to explore methods in simpler scenarios, we temporarily assume that the gluing of the three bulks satisfies the above continuity condition, initiating the discussion in Sec.~\ref{sec4}.